jeltsch/hsshellscript/README.md

 ## Documentation

-There isn't any example at the moment.
-You need to read the API documentation.
+The documentation is in the API documentation.
+There you'll also find some examples.

 ## License